University of Wyoming Round Robin

 SPEAKER POINTS

-They're totally broken.
-I'll try to follow the below scale based on where points were at GSU.
+I'll try to follow the below scale based on where points have been somewhat recently.

 Below 26 – Something said/done warranting a post-round conversation with coaches